anshumang/propreact/README.md

 # propreact
-A profiling-prediction-scheduling control loop to share Nvidia GPUs between two or more CUDA applications
+A profiling(prof)-prediction(pred)-actutation(act) control loop to share Nvidia GPUs between two or more CUDA applications